Margaret R. Prinzing

 Partner

 Margaret R. Prinzing is a partner who focuses on litigation involving government law, constitutional law, and public policy issues.
-Representative matters include defending the California Legislature in litigation challenging the constitutionality of Regional Measure 3, a toll increase on Bay Area bridges (Howard Jarvis Taxpayers Association v.
+Representative matters include successfully defending the California Legislature in litigation challenging the constitutionality of a toll increase on Bay Area bridges (Howard Jarvis Taxpayers Association v.
 Bay Area Toll Authority, 51 Cal.
 App.
-5th 435 (2020)); representing a county in a challenge to the constitutionality of the unitary tax rate (AT&T Mobility LLC, et al. v.
-County of Riverside, Riverside County Super.
-Ct., No. RIC 1905814 (2020)); and defending the City of Mountain View’s implementation of a voter-approved rent control measure.
-(Bolhouse v.
+5th 435 (2020)); representing counties in ongoing challenges to the constitutionality of the unitary tax rate (see, e.g.Pacific Bell Telephone Company et al. v.
+County of Riverside et al., No. E083505, app. pending); successfully defending the City of Mountain View in litigation relating to oversized vehicle ordinances and rent control matters (Navarro v.
+City of Mountain View, Case No. 21-cv-05381 (N.D.
+Cal.
+Feb.
+8, 2023); Bolhouse v.
 Rental Housing Committee, No. H046335, 2020 WL 7585884 (Cal.
 Ct.
 App.
 Dec.
-22, 2020)).
+22, 2020)); and filing an amicus brief on behalf of members of the California Legislature in a case asserting that California’s capital punishment scheme is administered in a racially discriminatory manner.
+(Office of the State Public Defender, et al. v.
+Bonta, No. S284496, pet. pending).

-Prior to joining the firm, Ms. Prinzing was an associate with Bingham McCutchen where she specialized in civil and appellate litigation, with an emphasis on federal preemption and employment law matters.
+Prior to joining the firm, Ms. Prinzing was an associate with Bingham McCutchen where she specialized in civil and appellate litigation.
 She also worked as a legislative assistant to two members of Congress, focusing on health care, welfare, and education matters.

 Representative Highlights